amandafaithwang/HotelReservationManagement/README.md

 1. def create_widgets(self): Creates the UI elements (labels, entry fields, combobox, and search button) for the search filters.
 Each widget is placed in a specific row and column using the grid method.

-2. def search_rooms(self): This method is called when the "Search" button is clicked.
-It currently prints a message indicating that rooms are being searched for.
-This method would be updated to perform the actual search for rooms based on the search criteria provided in the entry fields and combobox.
-Finally, it closes the popup window using self.destroy().

 ---

 ## Getting Started